Strongly Sublinear Algorithms for Testing Pattern Freeness: Preliminaries and discussion

-The converse of Observation \ref{obs:homo} is not true; $G_n$ may contain a $\pi$-appearance while $G_{m,m}$ does not.
+The converse of~\cref{obs:homo} is not true; $G_n$ may contain a $\pi$-appearance while $G_{m,m}$ does not.
 This happens when some of the boxes that contain the $\pi$-appearance share a layer or a stripe.
-This motivates the following definitions.

-\begin{definition}[Connected boxes] Two boxes are \emph{directly-connected} if they share a layer or a stripe.
+Two boxes are \emph{directly-connected} if they share a layer or a stripe.
 The transitive closure of the relation \emph{directly-connected} is called \emph{connected}.
 An arrangement of boxes where every two boxes are connected is called a \emph{connected component}, or simply, a component.
-The size of a connected component is the number of boxes in it. \end{definition}
+The size of a connected component is the number of boxes in it.